SKlight-Liang/Creeper/README.md

 For the obtained questions, the following modules can be sequentially called for parsing:

+- `MinerUOCR.py`: Uploads the images to MinerU for OCR processing and retrieves the files that contain the recognized text.

 Please refer to the specific program for the relevant parameter settings and usage instructions.